 6. Get a payment processing and registration system

-If you’re starting a children’s activity business, Sawyer Tools has everything you need to make registration easy for your team and your customers.
-See why thousands of businesses love Sawyer Tools and why you will too.
+If you’re starting a children’s activity business, Sawyer for Business has everything you need to make registration easy for your team and your customers.
+See why thousands of businesses love Sawyer for Business and why you will too.

 7. Spend time connecting with your community

 Once you have a business plan, location, a team, and powerful registration software, you’ll be ready to start teaching.
 Our best advice is to connect with your community whenever and however you can.
 Marketing will naturally grow when you invest in your community.
 Consider joining local parent Facebook groups, partnering with your local business bureau, offering free trials, and consider hosting free events to get the word out.
 For example, host a free session in a park or try to parent with a school to reach more families.
+If you partner with Sawyer, you will gain access to our Marketplace where hundreds of families are waiting to sign up for your classes!
 Connecting with your community is key to unlocking success for years to come!

 We can’t wait to see how your business grows!
 To get more information on launching your children’s activity business for kids, connect with a member of our team today.